AyalaVirtual/DisneyAccessibility/README.md

    - Navigate to the project directory.

 3. **Install Dependencies:**
    - Install dependencies for both the backend modules.
+   - Ensure you have Java Development Kit (JDK) 8 or higher installed.
+   - Set up PostgreSQL:
+   - Install PostgreSQL on your machine if you haven't already.
+   - Create a database for the project (e.g., disney_parks_db).
+   - Update the database configurations in application.properties under src/main/resources in the backend module:
+     ```properties
+     spring.datasource.url=jdbc:postgresql://localhost:5432/disney_parks_db
+     spring.datasource.username=your_username
+     spring.datasource.password=your_password
+     ```

 4. **Build and Run the Spring Boot Application:**
    - Build and run the Spring Boot application (`DisneyParksAccessibilityApplication`).

-5. **Database Configuration (H2 Database):**
-    - The project is configured to use an H2 in-memory database for development.
-    - Database configurations can be found in `application.properties` under `src/main/resources` in the backend module.

-6. **Start the Application:**
+5. **Start the Application:**
     - Once the application is running, the backend API endpoints will be available at `http://localhost:8080`.

-7. **Frontend Setup:**
+6. **Frontend Setup:**
    - Follow the instructions in the frontend repository to set up and run the frontend application.

 8. **Accessing the Application:**